everx-labs/ever-sdk/README.md

 [Guides](docs/guides/installation/add\_sdk\_to\_your\_app.md)

-## What is Core TON Client Library
+## What is Core Everscale Client Library

 Core Client Library is written in Rust that can be dynamically linked.
 It provides all heavy-computation components and functions, such as TON Virtual Machine, TON Transaction Executor, ABI-related functions, boc-related functions, crypto functions.